Git-Yousfi-Neji/processesStrangerDanger/README.md

 > ./bin/processesStrangerDanger

 ## Configuration
-Adjust the project's configuration in the config/config.h, to suit your needs.
+Adjust the project's configuration in the config/config.h and config.in, to suit your needs.

 ## Contributing
 Feel free to contribute to this project.
 Fork the repository, make your changes, and submit a pull request.